rapidsai/cudf/docs/cudf/source/cudf_pandas/faq.md

 _very rough_ rule of thumb,`cudf.pandas` shines on workflows with more than 10,000 - 100,000 rows of data, depending on the algorithms, data types, and other factors.
-Below this range, workflow execution may be slower on GPU than CPU because of the cost of data transfers.The upper end is harder to estimate because with managed memory pool enabled by default in `cudf.pandas`, you can process datasets that are larger than GPU memory up to a theoretical limit of CPU and GPU memory.
+Below this range, workflow execution may be slower on GPU than CPU because of the cost of data transfers.
+The upper limit is harder to estimate because with managed memory pool enabled by default in `cudf.pandas`, you can process datasets that are larger than GPU memory up to a theoretical limit of CPU and GPU memory.
 However, its possible to see performance degradation at values lower than the theoretical limit depending on the data and workflow.
 For example, executing the famous 1 billion row challenge using `cudf.pandas` on a T4 GPU, the processing time using pandas and cudf-pandas 24.08 starts converging at XX% of the combined CPU and GPU Memory (i.e system memory).
 Similarly, for a higher memory GPU such as an A100 80GB, the convergence happens at YY% of the sytem memory.
+See the experiments for more details HERE.